RLabNYC/Rlab_FaceTracking_fuse/README.md

 ## Be sure to read our setup [here](https://github.com/RLabNYC/RLab_FaceTracking_RenameScripts)

 If you don't have Python 3, download Python [here](https://www.python.org/downloads/). **Make sure you check off "Python version number to PATH"!** Also be sure to include pip in the installation.
-(If you don't, details on how to do that are below)
+(If you don't, details on how to do that are below).

 ![python screenshot](https://i.ibb.co/5RYbr30/Inkedwin-installer-LI.jpg)